FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/networking_secgroup_rule_v2.md

     `region` argument of the provider is used.
 Changing this creates a new security group rule.

+* `security_group_id` - (Required) The security group ID the rule should belong to.
+Changing this creates a new security group rule.

 * `direction` - (Required) The direction of the rule, valid values are __ingress__ or __egress__.
 Changing this creates a new security group rule.

 * `ethertype` - (Required) The layer 3 protocol type, valid values are __IPv4__
     or __IPv6__.
 Changing this creates a new security group rule.

 * `protocol` - (Optional) The layer 4 protocol type, valid values are following.
     Changing this creates a new security group rule.
 This is required if you want to specify a port range.
   * __tcp__
   * __udp__
   * __icmp__